DikshaVerma25/Gesture-Recongnition-1-Algorithm-Implementation-/README.md

 *B) Creating canvas*

 Line **6-7** Instance of Tk class is created which is stored in the variable root.
 And renaming the the canvas as Group 21. <br>
 Line **9-10** Instance of class "Canvas" is craeted which is stored in varible "canvas".
 Later the height and width are specified.
-Pack method t=helps in managing the canvas to occupy the space available in the window.
+Pack method helps in managing the canvas to occupy the space available in the window.

 *C) Using "mouseclickevent" and "draw" to enable drawing*

+Line **13-24** The "mouseclickevent" and "draw" is triggered when the mouse button is pressed and moved.
+Event is passed as the argument which stored the x and y coordinates of the drawing.

+*D) Adding eraser*

+Line **25-26** Here button widget named "erase_button" is made, where the button is given as "Erase".
+Lamba is passed the command calling delete method for erasing everything on canvas (all).
+This button is added to root using the method pack.